laura-ellington/laura-ellington/README.md

 # 👋 Hi, I'm Laura

-🎓 **PhD Researcher | Chemistry, Machine Learning, and Value Chain Optimisation | Imperial College London**
+🎓 **PhD Researcher | Chemistry, Machine Learning, Value Chain Optimisation | Imperial College London**

 I'm a first-year PhD student at **Imperial College London**, working within the **Centre for Doctoral Training in Green Industrial Futures (CDT-GIF)** and **BASF**.
 My research focuses on the intersection of **machine learning, sustainable chemistry, and supply chain optimisation**, aiming to develop data-driven systems that reduce the carbon footprint of chemical value chains.